Exploring Ostuni Italy: Top Things to do in Puglia’s White City

 Ostuni is also easily reachable by train from Polignano a Mare, Monopoli, and Cisternino.
 It’s a little more complicated from Martina Franca, Alberobello and Locorotondo from where it’s easier to take a local bus.

-Make sure to also note that Ostuni’s train station is a 30-minute walk from town.
+It’s essential to know that Ostuni’s train station is a 30-minute walk (2km) from town.
 It’s not a pedestrian-friendly walk along the side of the highways so I don’t recommend walking.

-There are limited taxis and buses available instead.
+There are limited taxis and buses available instead but you’ll need to allocate some time for this trip.

 A good idea is to check the Tren Italia website here to plan your trip and buy tickets.